 The Centre also plays an active role in educating the University community and promoting health on campus.
 Health programs include seminars on smoking, diabetes, personal hygiene, CPR training, drug abuse, obesity and other topics of interest to students.
 Blood donation drives are also organised on a regular basis.

-The Medical Centre is located in Block 5 of Knowledge Village and is open five days a week between 9.30am and 4.30pm throughout the academic year.
+The Medical Centre is located in Block 5 of the Dubai Knowledge Park campus and is open five days a week between 9:30 am and 4:30 pm throughout the academic year.
 The Doctor and Nurse are also on-call for emergency assistance outside clinic hours.

 The UOWD doctor provides to following services: